 Wrekin Retirement Living

-How many Retirement Living Schemes does Wrekin Housing Trust have?
+How many Retirement Living Schemes does Wrekin Housing Group have?

 There are over 30 retirement living schemes consisting of one and two bedroom apartments (available to over 55s) and bungalows (available to over 65s).

 By living in a Wrekin Retirement Living scheme you will be benefiting from: